mines-erds/course-overviews/Module_1_IntroAndSyntax.md

 ## Assessments
 - intro discussion board
-- intro quiz on python knowledge
   - short essay in Canvas about what you want out of the course
+- notebook showing Syntax notebook
 - discussion board about design thinking (in slack)
 - concept map and colab notebook